Mesa Water Quality at a Glance

 Mesa operates under year-round conservation measures appropriate for desert living:

-Standard Conservation Measures: Mesa encourages responsible water use through education and incentive programs rather than mandatory restrictions, recognizing that desert residents typically practice natural conservation.
+Standard Conservation Measures: Mesa encourages responsible water use through education and incentive programmes rather than mandatory restrictions, recognising that desert residents typically practise natural conservation.

-Landscape Guidelines: The city promotes desert-adapted landscaping through rebate programs and provides guidelines for efficient irrigation scheduling based on seasonal weather patterns.
+Landscape Guidelines: The city promotes desert-adapted landscaping through rebate programmes and provides guidelines for efficient irrigation scheduling based on seasonal weather patterns.

 Why does my water sometimes have a mineral taste?

-Mesa’s desert location and diverse water sources can occasionally affect taste and mineral content:
+Mesa’s desert location and diverse water sources can affect taste and mineral content:

-Source Water Variations: Different water sources (CAP, SRP, groundwater) have distinct mineral profiles, and the blend delivered to your area may change based on operational needs and supply conditions.
+Source Water Variations: Colorado River (CAP), Salt/Verde River (SRP), and groundwater sources each have distinct mineral profiles.
+The blend delivered to your address may shift based on operational needs and seasonal supply conditions.

-Treatment Processes: Water treatment chemicals, including disinfectants and pH adjustment compounds, may occasionally be noticeable, especially during hot weather when chemical reactions can be more pronounced.
+Treatment Processes: Disinfection chemicals, pH adjustment compounds, and chlorine dioxide can occasionally be detectable, especially during hot desert summers when chemical reactions are more pronounced.

 If taste issues persist or worsen, contact Mesa Water Resources at 480-644-2221.
-Running water for a few minutes after periods of non-use can often help improve taste from your tap.
+Running water briefly after periods of non-use can often improve tap taste.
+For broader context on Arizona water quality, see our Arizona state water report.

 Does Mesa’s water contain lead?

-• Home Plumbing: Homes built before 1986 may have lead-containing solder or fixtures in internal plumbing, which is why residents with concerns should consider testing
+• Home Plumbing: Homes built before 1986 may have lead-containing solder or fixtures in internal plumbing; residents in older Mesa neighbourhoods should consider independent lead testing

 Contaminants of Concern